KristofferC/ConstLab.jl/README.md

 There are a few different examples in the `examples` directory.
 Note that some of the examples use more packages than what is needed to run `ConstLab.jl`.
-For example, some material models in the examples use the [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) package to compute Jacobians to the residuals of the non linear equilibrium equations.
+For example, some material models in the examples use the [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) package to compute Jacobians to the residuals of the non linear equilibrium equations and [Voigt.jl](https://github.com/KristofferC/Voigt.jl) for simple Voigt operations.

 ## Author